notadeejay/rbc-training/data/Week 3 Day 2/05__CSS Animations__Reading.md

     animation-timing-function: ease-in-out;
   }
 ```
-`ease-in-out` means the animation will progress slower at the start and end than in the middle.
+`ease-in-out` means the animation will progress slower at the start and end than it will in the middle.

 ##### delay